 Rapid growth in the global population and changes in the way we eat are contributing to a massively imbalanced and unsustainable future for our planet.
+According to the USDA, the average American consumed 220 pounds of red meat and poultry in 2018, an alarming figure given it was just 167 pounds in 1960 (1).
 The earth’s ecology can’t support the growing space required for agricultural production, in particular, cattle farms and the crops that feed them.

 As an interactive startup enterprise, our job is to build bridges between industry and education to support food-tech companies’ research and development activities as they generate solutions to such critical issues.
-To do that, we need to gently disrupt the notion that animal protein is a human body requirement and promulgate a solution to an increasingly vital issue that affects our collective health: the extensive use of the earth’s natural resources to maintain an animal-based diet.
+But first, we have to explore the impact of the plant-based food movement on food-tech companies and understand the challenges they face.

 What Does Plant-Based Food Have To Do With Business & Tech?

-We’re a sick species and an even sicker planet.
-The way we eat is an unprecedented, holistic problem that pervades ecological well-being –and it requires more than just our attention.
+We cannot separate the vitality of our planet from our own health.
+More than a third of the global population is obese, according to 2016 statistics––a number that has nearly tripled since 1975 (4).
+And our planet is sick.
+The way we eat is an unprecedented, holistic problem that pervades ecological well-being––and it requires more than just our attention.
 It demands creative resources, a new kind of intelligence, and technologies that transgress old problem-solving mechanisms and positions us on the frontier of a healthier future, one rich in non-animal proteins, solutions for sustainability, and a more vital, regenerative ecology.

+regeneration.
 It’s the difference between change and transformation.
 We need to look beyond the enforcement of measures such as crop yields towards how business, technology, and ecology can intersect to create a global paradigmatic shift toward a more effective way of eating and cultivating food.

 You may be asking, where do we find such people?
 Meet the university student...

 Small business owners and massive corporations concerned with industrial ecology face a similar challenge: how to continually generate fresh new ideas and solutions to urgent problems and put them into action?

+At TELANTO, we can join food-tech companies with motivated higher-education students to inspire and concretize solutions.
 Experienced-based learning is an essential component of the higher education experience.
 And as more and more companies are discovering, it is an attractive and accessible solution for problems both small and large businesses face.

 Also known as action learning, this educational tool is a problem-solving method that drives the collaboration necessary for developing effective solutions to complex inquiries, such as how to create a plant-based future.
 It has two major outcomes: it solves real problems, and it develops creative leaders.